wcjohnson11/gatsby-experiment/src/markdown/happiness/beyondgdp.md

 - **The Happy Planet Index (HPI)** measures a combination of well-being, health/life expectancy, inequality and ecologicaly footprint
 - **The Human Development Index (HDI)** measures health/life expectancy, standard of living, amount of education received
 - **The Sustainable Economic Development Assessment (SEDA)** focuses on Economic factors, Investments in Social Services like education, health and infrastructure and Sustainability.
-- **The World Happiness Report Score (WHPR)** measures people's experiences of the quality of their lives
+- **The World Happiness Report Score (WHRS)** measures people's experiences of the quality of their lives

 *See the below graphic for a visual representation of what each metric measures.*